Civilian Conservation Corps

 Today, Natrona County is renowned for its natural beauty, outdoor recreation opportunities, and continued ties to the energy industry.
 The area is home to iconic landmarks such as Casper Mountain, Alcova Reservoir, and the North Platte River, attracting tourists and outdoor enthusiasts from around the world.
 While the energy industry still plays a significant role in the local economy, the county has diversified and now encompasses healthcare, education, and tourism as essential sectors.

-This timeline provides a condensed summary of the historical journey of Natrona County, Wyoming.
+This timeline provides a concise overview of the key events in the history of Natrona County, Wyoming.

 • 1886 - The first settlers establish a community in what is now Natrona County.